ChristianOellers/Drunken-Mouse-Creative-Tool/README.md

 ### Use

 Once started, just move your mouse as usual.
-For use with graphic programs, good results can be achieved if you keep the mouse at one place – Just don't move and let the software do its magic (e.g. paint something cloudy or textures).
+For use with graphic programs, good results can be achieved if you keep the mouse at one place – Just don't move and let the software do it's magic (e.g. paint something cloudy or textures).

 #### Compatibility